MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-android-device-entrust-datacard.md

 * [Use managed apps on your device](use-managed-apps-on-your-device-android.md)
 * [Manage apps from the Company Portal website](manage-apps-cpweb.md)

 Still need help?
 Contact your company support.
-For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).
+For contact information, check the [ website](https://go.microsoft.com/fwlink/?linkid=2010980).